Aaronontheweb/node-bootcamp/readme.md

 Here's what you can expect to learn at Node Bootcamp:

 1. __Hour 1: Introduction to Node.JS__
-    * "Hello World" from Azure
+    * "Hello World" from Azure and Cloud9
         * How to set up an Azure account
+        * How to set up a Cloud9 account
         * How to configure Cloud9 to deploy to Azure
         * Deploy a "Hello World!"
     * What is Node and how does it work?
     * The Node Event Loop
     * JavaScript and Node
     * JavaScript primer
-        * Objects and variables
-        * The JavaScript typing system
-        * Functions
-        * JavaScript event model and callbacks
-        * Closures and passing arguments
-        * Node.JS patterns for functions
     * Creating Node projects
         * Hello World
         * What a Node project looks like in the filesystem